Garage Door Sizes

 Side Hinged Door Survey Form Find out more about measuring side hinged garage doors measuring guide for side hinged garage doors

-Above are some of the basic terminologies used when measuring and discussing a garage opening.
+To recap the basic terminology used when measuring and discussing a garage aperture:

-• Headroom is crucial for sectional and roller garage doors because they usually encroach into this area so the size is important along with the total height from ground to ceiling.
+• Headroom is vital for sectional and roller doors because their mechanisms encroach into this ceiling area.

-• The ‘Reveal’ depth is important when installing inbetween the structural opening.
+• The Reveal depth is important when installing in-between the aperture to ensure the frame doesn't stick out.

 We use cookies to provide you with a better website experience.
 Close this popup to carry on browsing, or click here to find out more about cookies